donghyo1234/Sparcs_React/README.md

 # Sparcs_React
 Sparcs React Practice

-npm start in a new folder containing the files
+npm start in a new folder called "state" containing the files